kadamwhite/talks/2015/sideprojects-empirejs/sideprojects-empirejs.md

 > I’ve always taken this kind of time in all the jobs I could&mdash;even when it wasn’t officially offered.
 When you do officially offer it, then I don’t have to feel guilty!

-<small>*~ Jim Vallandingham*</small>
+<small><br>*~ Jim Vallandingham*</small>

 ???
+Our "open source time" presupposes that we will be experimenting and building exploratory projects, but it also makes time for us to do the due diligence needed to work with clients to open-source relevant pieces of our collaborations.

 Supporting the web as an open platform is part of our mission, of course, but this time also codifies what we know would be happening anyway, to avoid making us feel guilty or conflicted in our explorations

 ---